-We acknowledge that to ensure this policy is implemented successfully we must commit to the distribution of the policy to all relevant parties and ensure there are accessible versions.
-We commit to widely promoting and disseminating our Safeguarding Policy and will make copies available and accessible to all relevant staff, partners, funders and, of course, children, young people and adults at risk.
+We acknowledge that to ensure this policy is implemented successfully, we must commit to the distribution of the policy to all relevant parties and ensure there are accessible versions to all communities we work with that meet the accessibility needs of each specific community.

+We commit to widely promoting and disseminating our Safeguarding Policy and will make copies available and accessible to all relevant staff, partners, funders and, of course the communities we work with.

 We commit to producing the Safeguarding Policy in relevant local language versions to ensure that the policy is fully accessible and understood by all relevant parties.

-We commit to ensuring partners clearly understand Chance for Childhood's policy commitments, principles and practices.
+We commit to ensuring that partners clearly understand Chance for Childhood's policy commitments, principles and practices.